Harris and Trump's final push before Election Day brings them to the same patch of Pennsylvania

 “I’d walk to the front of the grocery store, outside, and I would stand up my ironing board because, you see, an ironing board makes a really great standing desk,” the vice president said, recalling how she would tape her posters to the outside of the board, fill the top with flyers and “require people to talk to me as they walked in and out.”

-In Allentown, Harris rallied with rapper Fat Joe, and she planned to visit a Puerto Rican restaurant in Reading with leading progressive voice New York Rep. Alexandria Ocasio-Cortez.
-Both Fat Joe, whose real name is Joseph Cartagena, and Ocasio-Cortez, are of Puerto Rican heritage.
+In Allentown, Harris rallied with rapper Fat Joe.
+She then made her own visit to Reading after Trump's rally had concluded, visiting Old San Juan Cafe, a Puerto Rican restaurant, with Ocasio-Cortez.
+Both Fat Joe, whose real name is Joseph Cartagena, and Ocasio-Cortez are of Puerto Rican heritage.

+Supporters chanted “Sí se puede” and “Kamala” as the vice president’s motorcade pulled up.
+Once inside, Harris chatted with some diners, even mixing in “Gracias” and a few Spanish words.
+The vice president later ordered cassava, yellow rice and pork, saying, “I'm very hungry" as she noted that she's been too busy campaigning to find time for many meals.

+Afterward, Harris did some of her own canvassing, stopping at two homes in Reading while flanked by campaign volunteers.

 Standing in line for Harris’ Allentown rally, 54-year-old Ron Kessler, an Air Force veteran and Republican-turned-Democrat, said he planned to vote for just the second time in his life.
 Kessler said that, for a long time, he didn’t vote, thinking the country “would vote for the correct candidate.”